Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 * Jaziel Pauda

 #### Status:
-This contribution was merged on 2/21/2018 after one patch set and was deployed on 2/27/2018.
+This contribution was <abbr title="Integrating a set of a changes into a different version of a codebase.">merged</abbr> on 2/21/2018 after one <abbr title="A set of changes intended to improve a codebase.">patch set</abbr> and was <abbr title="Integrating new software into an existing codebase.">deployed</abbr> on 2/27/2018.

 #### Description:
-MDN and W3 specify HTML conventions that ensure semantic HTML.
-These standards specify that the `<article>` tag is for forum posts, blog posts, news stories and comments.
+<abbr title="Mozilla Developer Network (MDN).">MDN</abbr> and W3 specify <abbr title="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.">HTML</abbr> conventions that ensure <abbr title="The use of HTML markup to reinforce the semantics, or meaning, of information in web pages.">semantic HTML</abbr>.
+These standards specify that the `<article>` <abbr title="Keywords within a web page that define how a web browser must format and display content.">tag</abbr> is for forum posts, blog posts, news stories and comments.
 Within the MediaWiki Flow extension, several `<div>` elements needed to be changed into `<article>` elements in order to adhere to the above standards because they contained comments and forum posts.
 #### Visuals:
-Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.
+Since this improvement consisted of only <abbr title="The use of HTML markup to reinforce the semantics, or meaning, of information in web pages.">semantic HTML</abbr> changes it involved no visual changes or representation.

 #### Work performed:
-* Verified, through W3 and MDN HTML standard specifications, that the correct semantic HTML tag for forum posts and comments are indeed `<article>` tags.
+* Verified, through W3 and <abbr title="Mozilla Developer Network (MDN).">MDN</abbr> <abbr title="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.">HTML</abbr> standard specifications, that the correct <abbr title="The use of HTML markup to reinforce the semantics, or meaning, of information in web pages.">semantic HTML</abbr> tag for forum posts and comments are indeed `<article>` <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr>.
-* `<div>` tags that needed to be fixed were identified by searching for the HTML tags that had the CSS classes "flow-post-content" and "mw-parser-output" because those classes are the ones applied to elements that contain the content of the forum posts and comments created by users with the Flow extension.
+* `<div>` <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr> that needed to be fixed were identified by searching for the <abbr title="Hypertext Markup Language (HTML) is the standard markup language for creating web pages and web applications.">HTML</abbr> <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr> that had the <abbr title="Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.">CSS</abbr> classes "flow-post-content" and "mw-parser-output" because those classes are the ones applied to elements that contain the content of the forum posts and comments created by users with the Flow extension.
-* Identified tags were changed to `<article>` tags.
+* Identified <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr> were changed to `<article>` <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr>.
 * All PHP templates were recompiled using the command "make compile-lightncandy".

 #### Code Changes: